rachtsingh/gogojuice/README.md

 as you would normally, and use the resulting binary as GOROOT\_BOOTSTRAP to build self-replicated copies!

+The important code is in src/cmd/go/build.go.
+We also wrote a quine generator in quine\_str.py that takes in a Go file and produces the string necessary to produce a quine.

 # The Go Programming Language

 Go is an open source programming language that makes it easy to build simple,